Last Updated: March 22, 2023

 Professionals usually take charge, but you can turn the tables and make sure they are thinking.
 This is a great tactical decision on your part, because usually these people want to do a good job, but the way they or their firm makes money is to repeat similar analysis and the same conclusions over and over again in different locations.
 It takes less time, and if you're a consultant, time is money.

-But you want an engaged, thinking consultant, who's responsive to your needs.
+But you want an engaged, thinking consultant, who is responsive to your needs.

 Determine the general goals first before getting bogged down in the details of writing.
-If you have a consultant, ask them to state the goals in the first language that comes to mind, so you can play with the ideas and see if you want to rally behind that goal.
+If you have a consultant, require them to listen to the community long and often, and then ask them to state the goals in the first language that comes to mind, so you can play with the ideas and see if you want to rally behind that goal.

 If someone writes goals for you and you don't buy them, it's not going to work.
 It's hard to see why so many consultants think they can write inspirational goals for others.

 To illustrate this, let's try an experiment.
 Your goals for the next year are:

 Did that work?
 Are you inspired?
 Are these now your goals for real?
 Hmm, I didn't think so.